 End-of-life care is the last few weeks of life in which a patient with a life-limiting illness is rapidly approaching death.
 The needs of patients and their carers is higher at this time.
 This phase of palliative care is recognised as one in which increased services and support are essential to ensure quality, coordinated care from the health care team is being delivered.
 This takes into account the terminal phase or when the patient is recognised as imminently dying, death and extends to bereavement care.

 Ipswich Hospice is a community facility that provides palliative care in a home-like environment.
-Our model of care puts the patient and family at the center of the care planning team.
-We endeavor to walk alongside you on your journey and provide as much comfort and support that you and your family need.
+Our model of care puts the patient and family at the centre of the care planning team.
+We endeavour to walk alongside you on your journey and provide as much comfort and support that you and your family need.
 We are guided by the choices and wishes of the patient and family; and we do all we can to make your time with us comfortable, safe and calm.

 Ipswich Hospice Inpatient service is available to people of the West Moreton region of south-east Queensland, who have a life-limiting illness.
 Referrals are made via the ‘Referrals’ tab at the top of this page.
 Whilst referrals can be made by anyone, it is important for us to get as much medical information as possible before we can accept the referral.
 Therefore, we suggest you talk to the patient’s doctor about a referral and ask if they can make the referral on your behalf.